People with the following conditions may benefit from cognitive rehabilitation:

 Who is Huntington’s disease rehabilitation for?

-Patients with Huntington’s disease may see a physical therapist to help manage the physical symptoms of HD.
+People with Huntington’s disease may see a physical therapist to help manage the physical symptoms of HD.
 Symptoms and conditions treated may include:

-- Balance problems/fall risk reduction
+- Balance problems and fall risk reduction.

-- Pain or fatigue
+- Pain or fatigue.

-- Difficulty walking
+- Difficulty walking.

-- Impaired coordination of movement
+- Impaired coordination of movement.

-- Changes in cognition
+- Changes in cognition.

 What does Huntington’s disease rehabilitation involve?